This is a quick guide to all the things I found out in the first year of my PC journey.

 There is also a private Facebook support group you can access via Tess’ web page.

 Not-for-profit website created by Dr. Jo Milios (physiotherapist).
 Sexual and urinary rehabilitation after prostate cancer.
-Along with Nurse Practitioner Melissa Hadley Barratt, these two women also create the “Penis Project” podcasts which provide facts, information, interviews with urologists, oncologists and other related health specialists.
+Along with Nurse Practitioner Melissa Hadley Barratt, these two women also create the “Penis Project” podcasts which provide facts, information, interviews with urologists, oncologists and other related health enthusiasts.
 There are over 60 episodes and they are just brilliant to listen to and to find out everything penis related.
 They also run one of the few specialized health clinics (in Perth, Western Australia) focussing on male sexual health and can be consulted online.
 Search for “Prost.com.au” and “The Penis Project” in your podcast app.

 Facebook Group – about 670 members, worldwide, but predominantly Nth America and Australia.
 This group is an open forum support group about living with and life after treatment for prostate cancer.